mshokarimo7/pedestrian_dynamics_estimation/README.md

 Below is the link to the original BYTETrack repository, which is also licensed under the MIT license. https://github.com/ifzhang/ByteTrack

 This repository, hence, uses a BYTETrack implementation from the Supervision repository.
 Only the Object Detection and Tracking has been used from Supervision.
 Rest of the code is not taken from anywhere.
-I gratefully thank the creators of Supervision and BYTETrack for providing some implementations within this codebase.
+I gratefully thank the creators of Supervision and BYTETrack for providing the software.